microsoft/fast/specs/tabs/tabs.md

 ### Features

-- **Orientation:** Allows the tab list to be oriented vertically to the left or right (depending on language region) of the tab content or horizontally above the content.
+- **Orientation:** Allows the tab list to be oriented horizontally above the tab content or vertically to the left or right (depending on language region) of the tab content.
-- **Tab activation:** Offers a way to activate a tab and it's content by either focusing a tab or by key press (Space or Enter).
-- **Supplemental content:** Offers a way to add content to the left and/or right of the the tab list.
+- **Supplemental content:** Offers a way to add content via start and end to the left and/or right (depending on language region) of the the tab list.
+- **Active indicator:** Offers a way to add an active indicator that highlights the currently active tab and animates to the next active tab.
+- **Active tab:** Provides a reference to the currently active tab.
+- **Active id:** Provides a way to set the active tab.

 ### Risks and Challenges

 *Tabs* has specific guidance on DOM structure by the [WC3](https://w3c.github.io/aria-practices/examples/tabs/tabs-2/tabs.html).
 This structure lacks logical groupings by separating the tab from its content.
 Some component libraries compensate for this by creating some kind of intermediary grouping that makes it easier for app authors to implement.
 Even though the DOM structure disassociates that logical grouping.
 While other component libraries stick to the DOM structure model.

+Some scenarios require an indicator that highlights the currently active tab then animates to the next activated tab.
+Most solutions rely on finding active tab's position on screen and then preforming some math to get the position.
+This works for most cases but if the tab list repositions itself either by window resizing or other layout changes the active indicator is no longer aligned properly.

 ### Prior Art/Examples
 - [FAST-DNA Pivot (React)](https://explore.fast.design/components/pivot)